 The internet never forgets!

 - Make a list of all the things in your practice that could cause a data protection breach or a security issue.
 Then add the risk involved and what you have done or need to do to mitigate the risk.
-This is your first step in being able to demonstrate that you are working towards compliance with GDPR requirements
+This risk assessment is your first step in being able to demonstrate that you are working towards compliance with UK GDPR requirements

 - Who can hear your phone call?